awwright/node-rdf/README.md

 	rdf.setDateProperties(Date.prototype);
 	rdf.setNumberProperties(Number.prototype);

-as done in the SetBuiltins.js file.
+as done in the setBuiltins function call in `lib/Builtins.js`.

 This extends the prototype definitions to act as native RDF types as well, for example: